phalcon-orphanage/docs/en/reference/tutorial.rst

         return $view;
     });

-In the last part of this file, we find Phalcon\\Mvc\\Application.
+In the last part of this file, we find :doc:`Phalcon\\Mvc\\Application <../api/Phalcon_Mvc_Application>`.
 Its purpose is to initialize the request environment, route the incoming request, and then dispatch any discovered actions; it aggregates any responses and returns them when the process is complete.

 .. code-block:: php